Trees and Forestry

 Stumps are removed between the spring and fall seasons, when sod is available.
 If you have sprouts growing on the stump, please feel free to trim them off with hand pruners or loppers.
 We do not allow the use of power tools on City property.
 Due to the Emerald Ash Borer and high volume of ash tree removals, we currently have a higher volume of stumps.

 The City offers free mulch from their tree and stump removals between April and November.
-Availability is on a first-come-first-served basis and may not be available at all times.
+Availability is on a first-come-first-served basis and may not always be available.
 Mulch is not placed behind any gates.
 Pick-up locations include:

 • Cockshutt Park (35 Sherwood Drive), located behind Arnold Anderson Stadium along the parking lot